Natural burials are becoming more popular. People are concerned about our environment and are finding new ways to conserve it.

 - Have a simple potluck reception at home.

 Many of the other elements from traditional and contemporary funerals are the same.
-Read our Funeral Planning Guide for more information.
+Read our Funeral Planning Guide for more information, and consider incorporating some of these funeral alternatives.

 Natural Burial FAQ